What insurance do I need as a freelancer?

 Professional indemnity insurance can be a lifeline for freelancers if a client believes something has gone wrong.
 Perhaps you’re a freelance beauty therapist and someone says you didn’t deliver what they asked for.
+A graphic designer can also experience clients saying something they've carefully produced is off-brief.
 Or, maybe you’re a freelance advertising professional and a client claims sensitive information has been published, leading to a contractual dispute.
 If you’re a freelance management consultant who deals in advice, a customer might believe your insights harmed their business.
 Freelance professional indemnity insurance covers the cost of settling claims – so your great work faces minimal disruption.

 Learn more about professional indemnity insurance.

 Public and products liability insurance is important for freelancers who deal with people.
 It offers protection if someone claims they were injured or faced property damage because of your work or products.
 Maybe you’re a freelance photographer and trailing cables injure a wedding guest.
 If you’re a yoga teacher, someone could claim your training caused them injury.
 Public liability insurance pays related legal fees or compensation on your behalf, so it’s crucial cover if you couldn’t otherwise afford to do so.